dianacismaru/Dataplane-Router/README.md

 packet is sent to the best route.
 The rest of the packets remain in the queue.
 Because I needed to keep the initial order of the packets in queue, I had to create a temporary queue.

-## 6. Main Difficulties
-The main difficulties in this project came from debugging.
-I found Wireshark pretty hard to understand.
-I also spent a few days to realise that I cannot swap the values of two fields of a structure.
-Jokes on me.

-Other than that, I find this homework very, very useful.